25FAdam/25FAdam/README.md

 ## Hi there 👋

 I am currently doing my double degree Data Science MSc at UPM in Madrid!
+(EIT Digital)

 <!--
 **25FAdam/25FAdam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.